shibaoshun/DPSR/README.md

 # [Deep prior-based sparse representation model for diffraction imaging: A plug-and-play method]
 Authors： Baoshun Shi, Qiusheng Lian,  Huibin Chang

 A coded diffraction imaging method is proposed by using the proposed DPSR model in this paper.
 A demo code for sub-pixel resolution diffraction imaging is provided in this package.
 This paper is submitted to the journal “IEEE Transactions on Computational Imaging”.
+Software copyright registration number： 2019SR0452742.
 If you use this code, please contact me.
 The email address is  shibaoshun@ysu.edu.cn.

 # Requirements and Dependencies